 - Senior Accredited Registrant (MNCS Snr Accred)

-A counsellor who has met the standards for Accredited Professional Registrant membership, and has also gained an advanced qualification and further professional development.
+A counsellor who has met the standards for Accredited Professional Registrant membership, and has also gained significant further professional development.

 - Fellow Registrant (FNCS)

-A counsellor who has met the standards for Senior Accredited membership and has significant further experience and qualifications.
+A counsellor who has met the standards for Senior Accredited Registrant membership and who has significant further professional experience which has made a notable contribution to the profession.
+(This grade cannot be applied for.)

 Please note that non registrants of the Society are not listed here.
 The Society does not consider our members who are non registrants as qualified counsellors, although they may be on the way to becoming qualified, e.g. student members.